VictorMS-200/CSharp-studies/README.md

 ## Why?

 This repository aims to record my learning and evolution in the C # language.
 And also, to help other people who are starting to learn this language.
 For this, I will try to be as didactic as possible in the explanations of the codes.
-For more information, contact me in my [Linkedin]("https://www.linkedin.com/in/victor-martins-3565a4268/")
+For more information, contact me in my <a href="https://www.linkedin.com/in/victor-martins-3565a4268/">Linkedin</a>.
 ## How to use?

 First of all you need to have the .NET SDK installed on your machine.
-You can download it [here]("https://dotnet.microsoft.com/download/dotnet/5.0").
+You can download it <a href="https://dotnet.microsoft.com/download/dotnet/5.0">here</a>.
 After that, you can clone this repository and run the projects in your IDE.
 I recommend using Visual Studio Code or Visual Studio Community.
-After cloning the repository, you can run the projects using the following command in the terminal (inside the project folder):
+After cloning the repository, you can run the projects using the following command in the terminal (inside the project folder you want to run):

 ```bash
 dotnet run